 With many unknowns in our future, to include the future arrival of GRTC's BRT (the Pulse), demolition of D Deck, projected campus growth, and our constant lease turnover, Parking and Transportation is moving forward with the development of a 5 Year Plan, which will address many of these issues, including the development of an interim solution for the space reduction on the MCV Campus.
-The estimated completion time for this 5 Year Plan is Fall 2017.
+Additionally, as part of this plan, a detailed financial plan and inclusive maintenance schedule will be included utilizing data from consulting firm Kimley Horn.
+The estimated completion time for this 5 Year Plan is Spring 2018.

 Parking Policy Creation

 In efforts to provide a framework for departmental resolutions, there exists a need for an official parking policy document.
 This document, to be generated through the Parking and Transportation Advisory Committee, will extend campus-wide and simplify the user experience by addressing commonly asked questions and issues.
-The estimated completion time for this document is December 2017.
+The estimated completion time for this document is Spring 2018.